sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/programming.md

 1. Check if the host device must be initialized to perform the emulation of the device, or start in setup/configuration mode.
 2. Initialiaze the normal operation of the app (go to step 4), unless the configuration option says to start the config app or a SELECT button is (or was) pressed to start the configuration section of the app.
 3. If we are here, it means the app is not in emulation mode, but in setup/configuration mode.
 4. During the setup/configuration mode, the driver code must interact with the user to configure the device.
-To simplify the process, the terminal emulator is used to interact with the user.
+The cartridge ROM4 read engine, the ROM3 command DMA ring, and the command dispatcher are brought up here in this order: `init_romemul(false); commemul_init(); chandler_init(); chandler_addCB(...)`.
+Register one callback per subsystem that needs to react to commands (for the template, `term_command_cb`).
 5. Init the sd card
-6. Init the network, if needed
+6. Init the network, if needed.
+The polling callback should drain both `chandler_loop()` and `term_loop()` so commands sent during the multi-second WiFi connect window are not dropped.
 7. Now complete the terminal emulator initialization
-8. Main loop
+8. Main loop.
+Each iteration calls `chandler_loop()` (drains the ROM3 ring → dispatches commands to registered callbacks) followed by `term_loop()` (renders any published terminal command).
 9. If exited main loop, send START computer command
 10. Not only exit the main loop, but send RESET computer command